shawngraham/pkmwebnotes/content/python-in-notes.md

 You can run Python code blocks directly in your notes.
 This is powered by [Pyodide](https://pyodide.org/), which brings a full Python environment to your browser.
 The status of the Python environment is shown in the header.

+You write your code in the markdown note.
+To **execute** your code, switch to `split` or `preview` and hit the `run` button.

+Use the `copy` button to copy results.
+I would suggest pasting these into a NEW note that you link back to your code note.

+Plots can be copied or downloaded; copied plots are in your computer's clipboard and can be pasted into Word etc.

 ## Basic Example

 Here's a simple Python code block.
 Click the "▶ Run" button in the preview pane to execute it.
 The output will be numbered.